PeronGH/CPT107-Revision/Revision_Notes.md

 - This refers to permutations in which all the objects are identical.
 - In general, the number of permutations of n objects with r of the objects identical objects is $\frac{n!}{r!}$.
-- For example, if we have a set of three identical objects A, there is only one possible permutation: (A, A, A).

 ### Combinations